xwp/wp-next-recent-posts-widget/readme.txt

 == Description ==

 Next-generation Recent Posts widget which fetches posts via the WP REST API, renders then into the widget via JavaScript templates, and provides a JS-driven Customizer control.
 It will continue fetching the any next new posts every minute.

+This plugin was developed to showcase the [Customize REST Resources](https://github.com/xwp/wp-customize-rest-resources) plugin.